 In the Analyze card it is also possible to plot input datasets, either by drag and drop or from the context menu upon the data entries.

 To change the color of the curve, click on the small colored square next to the desired dataset in the Results card.
-For the other plot style options, see 4.2 Setting the plot style and spectrum options.
+For the other plot style options, see 9.4 Plot settings.

 For large projects with several operational runs and/or TPA computations, the results section can quickly become unwieldy.
 For this reason, in SOURCE it is possible to sort the data either by filtering them or selecting the needed ones, thanks to some additional parameters.